Applications now accepted for the 2016 OPHI Summer School in Beijing, China

-The annual OPHI Summer School on Multidimensional Poverty Measurement will be held this year at George Washington University's IIEP in Washington DC, USA, from 8-19 July.
-Led by OPHI's Director and Research Officers, the purpose of the intensive Summer School is to provide a thorough conceptual and technical introduction to some techniques of measuring multidimensional poverty, with a strong emphasis on the Alkire Foster method.
+The annual OPHI Summer School on Multidimensional Poverty Measurement will be held in Beijing, China, from 1-14 August 2016.
+The purpose of this intensive summer school is to provide a thorough conceptual and technical introduction to some techniques of measuring multidimensional poverty with a strong emphasis on the Alkire Foster method.
 Information for prospective applicants, including an application form, is available here.